Dharm351/Ansible-repo/README.md

 # Ansible-repo

-this is the repo where I'll learn Ansible.
+This is the repo where I'll learn Ansible.
+I'll automate my project.

 ## Few of the git command that we will use during our upcoming journey.